lyw07/dbadmin/README.md

 **dbadmin.py terraform-instances**

-The `terraform-instances` function terraforms instances according to the provided arguments that specify the region, zone, machine type, disk type, disk size and optionally the replica hostname prefix, the number of replicas and the testing server hostname.
+The `terraform-instances` function terraforms instances according to the provided arguments that specify the region, zone, machine type, disk type, disk size and optionally the replica hostname prefix, the number of replicas and the staging server hostname.
 It then generates the `.dbadmin/playbooks/terraform_instances.yml` file from the `templates/terraform_instances.yml` file using commandline flags and environment variables, and executes the playbook using `ansible-playbook`.
 This creates the instances using the `terraform` tool, configures ssh access to them and creates a `.dbadmin/terraform.tfstate` file which would be needed by subsequent `terraform` calls to have a map of the current state of the setup.
 Hence it is important to keep this file safe.

 *Example*:
 * To set up the barman server and three replicas including one master and two standbys, please do `backupdb/dbadmin.py terraform-instances --project_id <project_id> --zone <zone> --region <region> --disk_type <disk type> --disk_size <disk size> --num_replicas=3`.

-* To set up a testing server, please do `backupdb/dbadmin.py terraform-instances --project_id <project_id> --zone <zone> --region <region> --disk_type <disk_type> --disk_size <disk_size> --num_replicas=3 --testing --testing_hostname=<testing_server_hostname>` where <project_id>, <zone>, <region>, <disk_type>, <disk_size> and number of replicas should be the same as the values when setting up barman server and three replicas.
+* To set up a staging server, please do `backupdb/dbadmin.py terraform-instances --project_id <project_id> --zone <zone> --region <region> --disk_type <disk_type> --disk_size <disk_size> --num_replicas=3 --staging --staging_hostname=<staging_server_hostname>` where <project_id>, <zone>, <region>, <disk_type>, <disk_size> and number of replicas should be the same as the values when setting up barman server and three replicas.
 You can run the command along with or after setting up the barman server and three replicas.

-> *Note*: You can also choose to set up a testing server not through `dbadmin.py terraform-instance` but by directly creating on Google Cloud Platform.
+> *Note*: You can also choose to set up a staging server not through `dbadmin.py terraform-instance` but by directly creating on Google Cloud Platform.
 Please go to **dbadmin.py fork-database** to see instructions for this case.

 **dbadmin.py configure-instances**